lineality/Online_Voting_Using_One_Time_Pads/README.md

 -6. software design problems that cause time, logistical, or reliability problems, -7. etc.)

-Note: it may be important to consider both (unsuccessful) attempts and successful attacks.
+Note: It may be important to consider both (unsuccessful) attempts and successful attacks.
 An unsuccessful attempt should likely be considered and not ignored simply because it was not entirely successful.

 1. a bad-agent will intercept one-time-pads: